nyahehnagi/Makers-Notes/goals.md

   I incorporated dependancy injection into my Takeaway challenge and also popped a polymorphic object in with the Messsenger class.

   As for SRP, in the most part yes, I need to get the code reviewed.
 Again practice practice, practice

+  ## Week 3

+  * Build a simple web app
+  * Follow an effective debugging process for web applications
+  * Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
+  * Explain the MVC pattern